scjx123/tp/docs/UserGuide.md

 ### `event` - Add an event to the task list

 Typing `event` allows the program to parse user's input and create an ***event*** object with specified *description* and *time*.
-It will be appended to the end of the task list.
+It will be appended to the end of the task list. <br>
+Note:
+1. Event description and time parameters here are compulsory.

 Syntax: